 Tuesday, July 5, 2016

 What's wrong with Christmas?
-Part 3
+Part 3, the Date

 I saw a sign in someone’s yard this morning that read “Happy Birthday Jesus.”
 Should Christians be celebrating Jesus’ birthday?